Kotlin/KEEP/proposals/KEEP-0389-kdoc-streamline-ambiguous-KDoc-links.md

 ### JavaScript (JSDoc)

-JSDoc does not have such problems with relative references since it has a unique identifier like a fully qualified path in Kotlin.
+JSDoc does not have such problems with relative links since it has a unique identifier like a fully qualified path in Kotlin.
 For `@link` tag (https://jsdoc.app/tags-inline-link) there is a namepath.
 ```js